On my recent road trip across the USA, I stopped off for a few days in both Sedona and Flagstaff.

 See a show at the historic Orpheum Theatre.
 You can grab a drink and sit down to watch a film, music performance or even a comedian in this century old venue.

-Yucca North is a great place to spend the evening if you want to hear live music and play some fun arcade games like Pac-Man.
+Yucca North is also a great place to spend the evening if you want to hear live music and play some fun arcade games like Pac-Man.

 Which Is More Affordable?
-Sedona or Flagstaff

 Getting a hotel in Sedona will also cost significantly more than in Flagstaff.
+I spent around double on my hotel in Sedona compared to Flagstaff.

 If budget is an issue for you then Flagstaff will be much cheaper than Sedona.